-Three-bedroom units -87 Four-bedroom units - 36
+Three-bedroom units -87 Four-bedroom units - 36 Total:248 units/ 21 Buildings

 Project upgrades includes new kitchen and bath fixtures and cabinets, new plumbing and electrical systems, appliances, and flooring and painting.
 In addition, there will be substantial storm hardening measures including the installation of a new façade system incorporating new hurricane-wind resistant windows and louver systems, and entry doors and storefronts.